 How does data help you understand the new consumer?

 Who hasn’t baked during the lockdown?
 How many have taken up baking?
 Some of these people will continue this practice, but we need to know what percentage.
-Data allows us to understand these new habits, to discover their weight in the market and to detect new trends in consumption.
+Data allows us to understand these new habits, discover their weight in the market and detect new trends in consumption.

 The data provided by a platform like Zinklar also allows us to better understand if new consumption habits have emerged, and to discover the new targets that are now consuming products in our category.

 Can you give examples of this phenomenon in your sector?

 At Tulipán, for example, we have launched a new product for baking that uses the tablet format for the first time.
 It’s a product aimed at these new moments of consumption that we have detected.
 And both the retailer and the consumer have welcomed it.